 Information Consent Rights

-Site Type: VBA/VHA/NCA or Program Office
+Site Type: VHA

 VHA Yes.
 Individuals must submit in writing to their facility PO.
 The request must state what information and/or to whom the information is restricted and must include their signature and date of the request.
 The request is then forwarded to facility Privacy Officer for review and processing.
+The Privacy Officer can deny the request; however, if is to be granted the restriction can only be granted by the Privacy Office at Veterans Administration Central Office (VACO).
 Individuals may also request to Opt-Out of the facility directory during an inpatient admission.
 If the individual chooses to opt-out, no information on the individual is given out.
 Individuals can request further limitations on other disclosures.
 A veteran, legal guardian or court appointed Power of Attorney can submit a request to the facility Privacy Officer to obtain information.
+When a subpoena and/or court order is received at the facility a copy is faxed to Regional Counsel.